 Too busy with work to blog lately, but here are some random thoughts I've been meaning to write about.
-Hopefully I'll get a chance to "expound" (thanks SAT prep) on these topics at a later time.

 Burst Tries